neondatabase/website/content/docs/reference/glossary.md

 ### Compute

 A service that provides virtualized computing resources (CPU, memory, and storage) for running applications.
 A Neon compute instance (also referred to as a [compute endpoint](#compute-endpoint)) runs PostgreSQL.
-The amount of compute resources available to a Neon project is currently subject to the limits defined by the Technical Preview Free Tier.
-A Neon compute instance is stateless and is automatically activated or suspended based on user activity.
+The amount of compute resources available to a Neon project is defined by tier.
+Neon supports free  and paid tiers.

 ### Compute endpoint

-The Neon compute instance associated with a branch.
+A Neon compute instance.
 Neon creates a single read-write compute endpoint for the project's primary branch.
 You can choose whether or not to create a compute endpoint when creating child branches.
 The compute endpoint hostname is required to connect to a Neon database from a client or application.
 A compute endpoint hostname can be found in the **Connection Details** widget on the Neon **Dashboard** or by selecting the branch on the **Branches** page in the Neon Console.
 A compute endpoint hostname starts with an `ep-` prefix, as in this example: `ep-polished-water-579720.us-east-2.aws.neon.tech`.
 A compute endpoint hostname includes an `endpoint_id` (`ep-polished-water-579720`), a region slug (`us-east-2`), the cloud platform (`aws`), and Neon domain (`neon.tech`).
 For information about connecting to Neon, see [Connect from any application](/docs/connect/connect-from-any-app).
 For more information about compute endpoints, see [Manage compute endpoints](/docs/manage/endpoints/).

 ### Connection pooling